438 Tactical Helicopter Squadron: Reformation in the auxiliaries

 438 Squadron was reformed at Montreal on April 15, 1946 as an Auxiliary (reserve) unit once again operating from its old base at St-Hubert.
 It was equipped with North American Harvard trainers.
 Its main task was the retention of flying qualifications for newly repatriated aircrew and the training of new personnel.
-The important population of the greater Montreal area offered a great number of new potential recruits and also attracted a large number of veteran pilots wishing to remain in uniform, albeit on a part-time basis.
+The important population of the greater Montreal area offered a great number of new potential recruits and also attracted a large number of francophone veteran pilots wishing to remain in uniform, albeit on a part-time basis.
 The new squadron commander, Wing Commander Claude Hébert, D.F.C. managed to bring in many World War 2 combat veterans to fill the ranks.
 As a result, like in some other newly reformed auxiliary squadrons, a great percentage of the early post-war period pilots were some of the most highly decorated wartime members of the RCAF.
 The new squadron identifier code is "BQ".

 The jet age

 On April 1, 1947, 438 Squadron regained its wartime designation as 438 (Fighter) Squadron in preparation for its soon-to-arrive new aircraft.
 The Wildcats became one of the first units to be operational on jet fighters when they began operations on the British designed and built de Havilland Vampire in April 1948.
-October 1949, the Wildcats of 438 Squadron, alongside their colleagues of 401 Squadron also on Vampires, participated in OP METROPOLIS, a large scale joint USAF/RCAF air exercise where the 2 RCAF jet fighter squadrons, with the assistance of No.1 RCAF mobile radar unit were to defend the greater New York area from bomber formations composed of American B-26 bomber squadrons.
+October 1949, the Wildcats of 438 Squadron, alongside their colleagues of 401 Squadron also on Vampires, participated in Operation Metropolis, a large scale joint USAF/RCAF air exercise where the two RCAF jet fighter squadrons, with the assistance of No.1 RCAF mobile radar unit were to defend the greater New York area from formations of American Martin B-26 Marauder bomber squadrons.

 On May 1, 1950, the squadron designation was once again amended, this time to include "City of Montreal" making it 438 "City of Montreal" (Fighter) Squadron.
 This was in recognition of the wartime sponsorship of the Wildcats by the city.
 The Squadron also received the Freedom of the City of Montreal on October 1 of the same year to officialize the event with a large parade on the Field of Mars.

 1954 saw the arrival of the Canadair CT-133 Silver Star, the most modern jet trainer of the era, replacing the Vampires.
 The "T-birds" as they were commonly called by RCAF personnel, were retained until September 1958 and were used to train new pilots converting to jets, more precisely the Sabre which began arriving at the squadron in October 1956.
 The Wildcats would keep flying fighters until November 1958 when the role of the auxiliary units was once again reviewed and amended.